 The Utah Permanent Community Impact Fund Board (CIB) is the state agency responsible for distributing royalties from oil, gas, and mineral extraction on federal lands back to communities that are socially or economically impacted by mineral resource development.
 Because these counties can’t collect taxes on federal lands, the money helps these communities deal with the problems and fluxing population that a big boom can bring, funding hospitals, libraries, road maintenance, senior centers, sewage treatment plants, etc. The funds are typically granted or loaned to subdivisions of the state that apply.
 For example, the Castle Valley Fire Department recently got help from the CIB procuring a well for filling their trucks and the runway expansion at the Canyonlands Field Airport was made possible by loans from the CIB.

-In their latest move, the CIB board has decided to conditionally grant $27.9 million dollars to continue the studying and development of a rail spur connecting the Uinta Basin to the Union Pacific Railroad in order to increase oil exports from the basin (normal grant/loan combinations do not exceed $5 million and are almost always much lower).
+In their latest move, the CIB board has decided to conditionally grant $27.9 million dollars (in 4 installments) to continue the studying and development of a rail spur connecting the Uinta Basin to the Union Pacific Railroad in order to increase oil exports from the basin (normal grant/loan combinations do not exceed $5 million and are almost always much lower).

 In order to side-step regulations on the Permanent Community Impact Fund, the State Legislature created the Throughput Infrastructure Fund in 2016, which is where this last $27.9 million grant will come from.
 SB 256 transferred sales tax revenue into this new fund, managed by the CIB, in exchange for the same amount of Mineral Lease (previously CIB) money put into a special transportation fund, which would fund road projects otherwise funded with sales tax revenue.
 This complex runaround effectively strips a large part of the money managed by the CIB from restrictions on use.
 All other CIB managed money is prioritized, through the Mineral Leasing Act, for use in public projects explicitly aimed at alleviating the impacts of oil, gas, or mining on communities bearing the burden of extraction.